-- 1. Using a 3 mm ball-end hex wrench, remove the four screws that secure the feed horn to the radio. - 2.
-Separate the feed horn assembly from the radio and reposition it so that the marker on the base aligns with L label on the radio for LHCP, or R for RHCP.
+- 1. For radio 1, use a 3 mm ball-end hex wrench to remove the four screws that secure the feed horn to the radio.
+For radio 2, use a 3 mm ball-end hex wrench to unfasten the two screws that secure the feed horn to the radio.
+The two screws in radio 2 are captive, and will remain in the feed horn flange. - For both radio types, separate the feed horn assembly from the radio and reposition it so that the marker on the base aligns with L label on the radio for LHCP, or R for RHCP.